-Very often voluntary redundancy offers can include an additional, or ex-gratia, payment on top of your statutory redundancy payment.
-If you have been offered voluntary redundancy and refuse to accept it, you may be made compulsorily redundant at a later stage.

-If this occurs you may only have entitlement to receive the statutory redundancy payment, without any additional or ex-gratia payment that may have been paid to those who accepted voluntary redundancy.
+If you have been offered voluntary redundancy and refuse to accept it, you could be made compulsorily redundant at a later stage.
+If this occurs you may only have a legal entitlement to receive the statutory redundancy payment, without any additional or ex-gratia payment that may have been paid to those who accepted voluntary redundancy.

-Redundancy - Voluntary Severance / Voluntary Separation
+Voluntary Severance / Voluntary Separation

-Voluntary Severance occurs when an employer asks for staff to voluntarily deleave the employment of a company.
+Voluntary Severance occurs when an employer asks for staff to voluntarily depart from or leave the employment of a company.
 It can be a financial incentive offered by an employer to employees where a business is downsizing or restructuring.
+You should be very clear if your employer is making you statutorily redundant, offering voluntary redundancy or offering voluntary severance / voluntary separation.

-A voluntary severance does not constitute a redundancy.
+A voluntary severance / voluntary separation does not constitute a redundancy.
 This is because that job may continue to exist even after the person who accepted the voluntary severance has left the company.

 Accepting a voluntary severance does not prevent the employee from being re-hired to do the same job under different working conditions, terms or rates of pay.

-However, forcing an employee to accept a voluntary severance in order to rehire them under less favourable circumstances could constitute Constructive Dismissal and could be the subject of a complaint to the Workplace Relations Commission (WRC) - www.workplacerelations.ie
+However, forcing an employee to accept a voluntary severance in order to re-hire them under less favourable circumstances could constitute Constructive Dismissal and could be the subject of a complaint to the Workplace Relations Commission (WRC) - www.workplacerelations.ie